-- unemployment has been traditionally low however local businesses are facing recruitment problems and a lack of skills within the labour force exacerbated by high local house prices which are driving younger employees to jobs in other areas where home ownership is more affordable - West Kent is an area of some affluence but this masks pockets of deprivation where there are higher levels of worklessness and low levels of educational attainment - a significant proportion of the local workforce has high level skills (NVQ 4 and 5).
+- unemployment has been traditionally low and the area has a very highly skilled workforce.
+We must continue to develop the local work force so that employers do not face recruitment problems and a lack of skills.
+There is already evidence that there is a need for basic work readiness skills and we need to work with local education providers to ensure that basic qualifications are attained. - West Kent is an area of some affluence and has strong economic output.
+We must ensure that areas in West Kent with pockets of deprivation attract investment, create jobs and a suitable living environment. where there are higher levels of worklessness and low levels of educational attainment - a significant proportion of the local workforce has high level skills (NVQ 4 and 5).
 A substantial minority (20%) don't possess basic qualifications (NVQ level 1) and lack basic work readiness skills which is a barrier to growth - Many young people from West Kent move into Higher Education but do not return to local jobs after graduation because of high local house prices.
-In addition, higher level skilled staff are being lost to London due to high rates of out-commuting, leaving local business without a pool of new graduates and the skills they have to offer - an ageing population which is growing more rapidly than in the wider South East and UK with little prospect of an increasing workforce in the next 20 years and potential additional skills shortages - a high quality local environment which is attractive to business but a relative shortage of good quality and adequately serviced sites and premises which potentially constrains West Kent's capacity to promote start-ups and existing local businesses - an attractive range of local market towns but some are struggling to maintain an attractive retail offer with a growing number of empty properties and a lack of private sector investment. - rural and local home-based businesses suffering from sub-standard broadband services which affects their business competiveness.
+In addition, higher level skilled staff are being lost to London due to high rates of out-commuting, leaving local business without a pool of new graduates and the skills they have to offer.
+We must ensure that West Kent is attractive to graduates and other highly skilled workers. - We have an ageing population which is growing more rapidly than in the wider South East and UK with little prospect of a significantly increasing workforce in the next 20 years.
+Consequently, there will be additional skills shortages and we must ensure that people in West Kent have the right skills. - We have a high quality local environment which is attractive to a large number of multinational companies.
+We need to ensure that there a sufficient range of good quality and adequately serviced sites and premises to ensure West Kent's capacity to promote start-ups and existing local businesses is not constrained.